luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 And there is another strain that is concerned with measuring populist attitudes among populations @akkermanHowPopulistAre2014 @hawkinsActivationPopulistAttitudes2020.

 A notable aspect of analysing populist communication on Social Media is that we are able to analyze direct feedback in terms of views, likes and comments on very specific bits of populist communication.
-According to #cite(<keffordPopulistAttitudesBringing2022>) they are the first to try to bridge this gap and try link populist communcation can populist attitudes in terms of voting behavior.
+According to #cite(<keffordPopulistAttitudesBringing2022>, form: "prose") they are the first to try to bridge this gap and try link populist communcation can populist attitudes in terms of voting behavior.
 From a theoretical perspective, they achieve this by combining the ideational approach and the discursive-perfomative approach.
 We follow their tradition loosely and believe we can at least get a rough grasp of how people react to populist communication, how their attitudes towards populist communcation is, or in other words: what they do or do not "like".